hc-institute-japan/kizuna/README.md

 A distributed, peer-to-peer, non-profit messaging application (getting 😆) built on holochain.

-##### Note: We are currently actively developing in UI branch.
+##### Note: We are currently actively developing in `ui` branch.
 If you wish to play with Kizuna, please checkout that branch before attempting the instruction below (Which is embarrasingly not yet made as you do not see anything 😅 we will be updating this Readme soonest we can!)